 - What times of the day and days of the week does the advertiser generally appear on this term?

 - Are there other items on the page (site links, other extensions, knowledge boxes, image search, PLAs, comparison boxes) that could draw clicks away from this advert?

 The model estimates the CPC for each competitor in each position in a very similar way to estimating CTR.
 Is it a brand term?
 Is it the brand owner?
 How many different competitors are appearing? etc. (see above for full list).

 How many people search for the term?
-For this, Adthena uses Google Keyword Planners’ search volume data for the previous month to establish Monthly Search Term Volume.
+For this, Adthena uses Google Keyword Planners’ average search volume data for the previous month to establish Search Volume.
 This also affects the estimated clicks.

 - We calculate the Frequency that we see your relevant competitors on your relevant search terms.

-- Using Frequency (for each competitor and each search term) and the average Google monthly search term volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period (in a trend chart it's day by day, or week by week, or month by month).
+- Using Frequency (for each competitor and each search term) and Search Volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period (in a trend chart it's day by day, or week by week, or month by month).